openstack/keystoneauth/doc/source/authentication-plugins.rst

 :py:meth:`~keystoneauth1.plugin.BaseAuthPlugin.get_token` is called to retrieve the string token from a plugin.
-It is intended that a plugin will cache a received token and so if the token is still valid then it should be re-used rather than fetching a new one.
+It is intended that a plugin will cache a received token and so if the token is still valid then it should be reused rather than fetching a new one.
 A session object is provided with which the plugin can contact it's server.
 (Note: use `authenticated=False` when making those requests or it will end up being called recursively).
 The return value